Why Choose a GAPS Practitioner?

 Psychiatric Problems

-The GAPS protocol is designed to offer comprehensive and targeted support for mental health, helping address the specific nutritional needs associated with biochemical abnormalities that result in psychiatric conditions.
-Some of the illnesses that can be helped with GAPS include anxiety disorders, depression, obsessive-compulsive disorder, addiction, eating disorders, bipolar disorder, and schizophrenia.
+The GAPS protocol is designed to offer targeted support for mental health and address specific nutritional needs associated with metabolic and biochemical abnormalities that result in psychiatric conditions.
+As the gut and brain heal, some of the illnesses that can be helped include anxiety disorders, depression, obsessive-compulsive disorder, addiction, eating disorders, bipolar disorder, and schizophrenia.

 Neurological Issues

-Optimising nutrition and lifestyle can support brain health by providing the nutrient raw materials needed for adequate hormone and neurotransmitter synthesis while enabling repair of damage done to the nervous system.
-By tailoring to the individual's condition, neurological disorders that can be put into remission or ameliorated using the GAPS protocol include CFS/ME, migraine, autism, ADHD/ADD, Tourette's, epilepsy, tics, PANDAS, and trichotillomania.
+Optimising nutrition and lifestyle can support brain health by providing the necessary nutrient raw materials for adequate hormone and neurotransmitter synthesis, while enabling the repair of nervous system damage.
+By tailoring to the individual's condition, neurological disorders that can be put into remission or ameliorated using the GAPS protocol include CFS/ME, migraine, autism, ADHD/ADD, Tourette's, epilepsy, tics, PANS/PANDAS, and trichotillomania.

 Digestive Disorders